tom59/play-authorisation/README.md

 ### Confidence Level Configuration
 Confidence level for micro services can be configured in two ways.
 One option is to declare it at the controllers level so that it's applied to all controllers of the micro service
 The other option is specifying it for each controller.
-When the both global level and controller level are defined, the individual controller's confidence level takes precedence
+When both global level and controller level are defined, the individual controller's confidence level takes precedence

 The valid Confidence Level values are 0, 100, 200, 300, 500